How to Use ACRIS to Grow Your Real Estate Business

 ACRIS is a New York City property record database that many in the real estate industry utilize to grow, support, or supplement their businesses or investments.

-• Real estate professionals can use ACRIS to find the value of a target property, and comps, and to identify new potential business prospects.
+- Real estate professionals can use ACRIS to find a target property's value and comps and identify new potential business prospects.

 What is ACRIS?

-ACRIS is a New York City government database that tracks all property record information, which includes but is not limited to deeds, mortgages, permits.
+ACRIS is a New York City government database that tracks all property record information, including but not limited to deeds, mortgages, and permits.

-The New York City Department of Finance created a system you can find on their site called ACRIS, or the Automated City Register Information System.
+The New York City Department of Finance created ACRIS or the Automated City Register Information System.

-The initial intent was to provide information to property owners of any deeds, mortgages or other related documents that have been recorded against a single property.
+On their site.
+The initial intent was to provide property owners with information on any deeds, mortgages, or other related documents recorded against a single property.

 Nowadays, more than property owners use ACRIS.

-They are accessible to the general public online through the Automated City Register Information System, also known as ACRIS.
+They are accessible to the general public online through the Automated City Register Information System or ACRIS.

-ACRIS contains property records from Manhattan, Brooklyn, Queens and the Bronx.
+ACRIS contains Manhattan, Brooklyn, Queens, and the Bronx property records.

-The ACRIS system is managed by the New York City Department of Finance, Office of the City Register.
+The New York City Department of Finance, Office of the City Register manages the ACRIS system.

 Any recorded documents can be found on ACRIS.
 This means that the site will contain documents that have been recorded by the county clerk and are now available as public records.